What to know about the Good Neighbor Next Door program

 - Private and nonprofit programs – The national Homes for Heroes program is one example that provides real estate services and housing assistance to first responders, military members and veterans, medical professionals and teachers.

 - Government loans – FHA loans, VA loans and USDA loans are low- or no-down payment alternatives for first-time homebuyers, military members and veterans and others.

 - Down payment assistance programs – Private lenders as well as government programs offer grants and loans that community-based professionals can use to cover all or part of a down payment.
-You can search what options might be available to you on com.
+These programs are often targeted at first-time homebuyers.
+You can search what options might be available to you on the Down Payment Resource website.